yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 <img src="https://i.imgur.com/n7mAtLK.png" alt="avg-salary-per-job" width="400">

-We know the data could be biased because there weren't many respondents who were data scientists.
-However, this trend, based on my experience with looking at salaries, makes sense.
-Data scientists tend to have a wide variety of responsibilities and often takes a lot of technical skills involving machine learning.
+We know the data is not representative because there were less than 100 respondents who were data scientists.
+However, based on salaries that I've seen in the past, the data does not seem too far off from the true averages.

 ### Educational Background

 Next, let's check the educational background of people working in each job.
 To do this, I decided to create 3 separate dataframes and keep them in a dictionary.
 Then, create three separate pie charts shown in 3 matplotlib axes.
 To keep the coloring consistent, I also defined a dictionary of colors for each educaitonal background type.